Yaaasminnn/Kryptonite-Bot/README.md

 - - - prob not in 1.0
 - - Crypto currency and "Other" functionality
 - - - dynamically adds currencies
+- - protection against bots
+- - make everything from floats to ints/100

 - ### deploy to the rpi
 - - backup script(for the database)